-The word entered usage from the beginning of the Mexican Revolution in 1910, which caused an enormous number of Mexican migrants to flee to the United States.
+The word entered usage from the beginning of the Mexican Revolution in 1910.
+This conflict caused an enormous number of Mexican migrants to flee to the United States.

 Illegality & The Creation of a Million Nicknames (1937 – 1970)

-- Gimme an ace.
+- “Gimme an ace.”

-- Are ya stickin’?
+- “Are ya stickin’?”

-- Are ya layin’ down the hustle?
+- “Are ya layin’ down the hustle?”

-- Gimme a deuce.
+- “Gimme a deuce.”

-- Gimme a deck.
+- “Gimme a deck.”

-By the 1960s, pot normally consisted of dried, crumbled stems and leaves, so it was commonly referred to as ‘grass.’
+By the 1960s, marijuana generally consisted of dried, crumbled stems and leaves.
+As a result, people commonly referred to marijuana as ‘grass.’
 Another widely used word to describe marijuana during this era was ‘dope.’
-This term was initially used to refer to opium or a morphine derivative.
+Initially, people used this term to refer to opium or a morphine derivative.

 Out of the Wilderness (1970 – 1999)

 The term ‘420‘ also originated in the 1970s.
-There is a dispute over the precise origins of this term; some claimed it came from the Grateful Dead’s room number of choice while on tour, while others say it was the time (4:20 pm) when four High School students met in San Rafael, California, to smoke weed in front of a statue of Louis Pasteur.
+There is a dispute over the precise origins of this term.
+Some claim it came from the Grateful Dead’s room number of choice while on tour.
+Others say it was the time (4:20 pm) when four High School students met in San Rafael, California, to smoke marijuana in front of Louis Pasteur’s statue.

-According to Snoop, he misheard someone talk about growing cannabis at a party.
+According to Snoop, he misheard someone talking about growing cannabis at a party.
 They said they grew their weed using hydroponics, and Snoop thought that the person said ‘hydrochronic’!
 He liked the sound of the word and shortened it to ‘chronic.’

 The Glorious Return of Cannabis (2000 – Present) & Other Slang Terms

-There are also slang words and phrases associated with cannabis for various reasons.
-Bad quality weed is called ‘Cabbage,’ ‘Nixon’ or ‘Catnip,’ for example.
+There are also slang words and phrases associated with cannabis created for various reasons.
+Low-quality marijuana is called ‘Cabbage,’ ‘Nixon’ or ‘Catnip,’ for example.

-The end of a joint is known as a ‘roach,’ while the practice of holding on to a joint for too long is known as a ‘Bogart,’ named after the legendary actor, Humphrey Bogart, who was famed for keeping a cigarette dangling on the end of his lips as he spoke.
+The end of a joint is called a ‘roach.’
+Holding onto a joint for too long is known as a ‘Bogart.’
+The slang term gets its name from the legendary actor Humphrey Bogart.
+Bogart was famous for having cigarette dangling on the end of his lips as he spoke.